RavensbourneWebMedia/UX-design/sessions/08/README.md

 In the last formative assessment session there were very few comments from the class on peer presentations.

-This time I would like each team to make **at least** one comment within each of the sections (well done & action points) for each of the presenting teams.
+This time I would like each team to make **at least** one comment within each of the sections (well done & action points) for each of the presenting teams and for you to share these with the room if asked.
 This is a requirement of your assessment session.

 With this in mind, I have added some pointers for considerations when thinking about how others present to the [collaborative google doc](https://docs.google.com/document/d/1cW9c043pbbLUu4HqNzMb3PkmUBJVJTtw376MKu2WgpE/edit?usp=sharing)